-IPG's policy is strictly to comply with the legal requirements and ethical standards of each country in which you conduct business as well as with all U.S. laws applicable in other countries, including applicable U.S. and other countries' export laws.
-Prohibited activities connected with such boycotts include, but are not limited to:
+IPG's policy is strictly to comply with the legal requirements and ethical standards of each country in which you conduct business as well as with all U.S. laws applicable in other countries, including applicable U.S. and other countries' export and commercial laws, except where they relate to economic boycotts mandated by foreign governments that are not recognized or that U.S. law prohibits.
+As a result, prohibited actions connected with boycotts by Covered Persons include but are not limited to:

-• refusing to do business with boycotted countries, their nationals or blacklisted companies

-- furnishing information about IPG or any person's past, present or prospective relationship with boycotted countries or blacklisted companies - discriminating against individuals or companies
+- refusing to do business with boycotted countries, their nationals or blacklisted companies - furnishing information about IPG or any person's past, present or prospective relationship with boycotted countries or blacklisted companies - discriminating against individuals or companies